drtnetworkrd/basic-observability-baseline/README.md

 The focus is on **how these tools work together**, not on showcasing every feature they have.

 ---
+## What this baseline intentionally does NOT include

+To keep this repository focused and easy to reason about, it intentionally does not include:

+- production-ready Docker Compose files
+- pre-wired networking or reverse proxy configuration
+- dashboards or opinionated visualizations
+- authentication or access hardening
+- ready-made Prometheus jobs or exporters
+- Zabbix templates or host definitions

+Those pieces are where most of the setup time and friction usually live.

+This repository focuses on **architecture and integration boundaries**, not on operational convenience.

+---

 ## Why combine Prometheus and Zabbix?